ericodle/Open-Danio/README.md

 <!-- ABOUT THE PROJECT -->
 ## About this Project

 Danio rerio, also known as the zebrafish, is a common model organism for its clear larval stage, high fecundity, and rich library of available mutants.
 While working with zebrafish for my master's project, I found conventional behavioral analysis tools lacking.
 To address this issue, I began writing simple scripts that interpret raw XY-coordinate output from excellent, open-source animal tracking projects such as [IdTrackerAI](https://gitlab.com/polavieja_lab/idtrackerai) and [DeepLabCut](https://github.com/DeepLabCut/DeepLabCut).
 As my labmates and I learned more about Python programming, our modules became more ambitious.
-Though still in its infancy, we hope OpenDanio inspires you to contribute to our project, incorporate our tools, and take full control of your own data processing workflow!

-It's your data.
-You should decide what the computer does with it.

 <p align="right">(<a href="#top">back to top</a>)</p>